mvac7/SDCC_TEXTMODE_MSXROM_Lib/README.md

 This project is a library of functions for creating aplications in text mode.

-Works in T1 (screen 0, 40 columns), T2 (screen 0, 80 columns), and G1 (screen 1, 32 columns) modes.
+Works in Text 1 (screen 0, 40 columns), Text 2 (screen 0, 80 columns), and Graphic 1 (screen 1, 32 columns) modes.

-It uses the functions from the MSX BIOS, so it is designed to create applications in ROM format or binaries on MSX BASIC.
+This library uses the functions from the MSX BIOS, so it is designed to create applications in ROM format or binaries on MSX BASIC.

 It is designed to develop MSX applications using Small Device C Compiler (SDCC), although it is an opensource project.
 Feel free to use part or all of it to adapt it to other systems or development environments.

 You can access the documentation here with [`How to use the library`](docs/HOWTO.md).